gevhaz/hugo-theme-notrack/exampleSite/content/resume.md

     {{% resume-section title="About Me" %}}
-My career has been a series of ups and downs, starting out as a child prodigy, getting involved in religious sectarianism which earned me a life sentence, which I fortuantely were able to circumvent, followed by presitigous academic and diplomatic roles and finally by barely surving being shipwrecked.
+My career has been a series of ups and downs, starting out as a child prodigy, getting involved in religious sectarianism which earned me a life sentence, which I fortunately were able to circumvent, followed by prestigious academic and diplomatic roles and finally by barely surviving being shipwrecked.
     {{% /resume-section %}}
     {{< resume-section title="Experience" >}}
-        {{< resume-entry what="Swedish Ambassdor to France"
+        {{< resume-entry what="Swedish Ambassador to France"
                         where="Paris"
                         when="1634–1645" >}}
             <ul>